Equivalence of Stabilizer and Shannon R\'enyi Entropies: Exact Results for Quantum Critical Chains: Abstract

 \section{Abstract}

 Shannon–Rényi and stabilizer entropies are key diagnostics of structure, “non-stabilizerness,” phase transitions, and universality in quantum many-body states.
-We establish an exact correspondence for quadratic fermions: for any nondegenerate Gaussian eigenstate, the stabilizer Rényi entropy equals the Shannon–Rényi entropy of a number-conserving free-fermion eigenstate on a doubled system, evaluated in the computational basis.
-Specializing to the transverse-field Ising (TFI) chain, the TFI ground state stabilizer entropies maps to the Shannon–Rényi entropies of the XX-chain ground state of length $2L$.
-Building on this correspondence, together with other exact identities we prove, closed expressions for the stabilizer entropy at indices $\alpha=\tfrac{1}{2},2,4$ for a broad class of critical closed free-fermion systems were derived.
+We establish an exact correspondence for quadratic fermions: for any Gaussian eigenstate, the stabilizer Rényi entropy equals the Shannon–Rényi entropy of a number-conserving free-fermion eigenstate on a doubled system, evaluated in the computational basis.
+Specializing to the transverse-field Ising (TFI) chain, the TFI ground-state stabilizer entropies map to the Shannon–Rényi entropies of the XX-chain ground state of length $2L$.
+Building on this correspondence, together with other exact identities we prove, we derive closed expressions for the stabilizer entropy at indices $\alpha=\tfrac{1}{2},2,4$ for a broad class of critical closed free-fermion systems.
 Each of these can be written with respect to the universal functions of the TFI chain.
-We further obtain conformal-field-theory scaling laws for the stabilizer entropy under both periodic and open boundaries at arbitrary Rényi index for these critical systems.
+We further derive conformal-field-theory scaling laws for the stabilizer entropy at arbitrary Rényi index under both periodic and open boundary conditions.
+At $\alpha=4$, these scaling forms display a discontinuity for both open and periodic boundary conditions.